viennguyenbkdn/Cosmos/HAQQ/Task_guide.md

 ### 9. Your opinion!
 _Your task is to create a proposal that can reach a quorum and be open to a vote_
- - Quorum percentage must be at least 40% voting power in 2 weeks
+ - Quorum percentage must be at least 40% voting power in quorum period , 3 days for HAQQ
 ### 9.1 Below is example for changing validator quantity.
 * Firstly create a json file of parameter change proposal: `vim $HOME/parameter_change.json`
 ```